xyc/xyc.github.io/_posts/2015-09-10-a-little-bit-of-curry.md

 title:  A little bit of curry
 date:   2015-09-10 20:30:00
 categories: plt functional-programming
+excerpt: Curry is not only a tasty dish; it is also a technique in Computer Science to make functions delicious.
 ---

 Curry is not only a tasty dish; it is also a technique in Computer Science to make functions delicious.